Jasdoge/Djukebox/setup_pi.md

 2. Once you're finished installing, enter: sudo apt-get install php5-fpm php5-mysql
 3. Once that's done installing enter: sudo apt-get install mysql-server
 4. You will have to pick a root password for mysql.
 Make sure to write that down.
+5. Wget was not included on my install so also run: sudo-apt-get install wget

 #h2 Configuring Software